nakhli/MonkeyOrm/README.md

 ```

 # Save or Update
-Aka Upsert.
-Attempts to save the provided data first.
-If a duplicate violation happens, an update is peformed.
 ```csharp
 connection.SaveOrUpdate("Users", new User { Name = "Anne", Age = 32 });
 ```
+Aka Upsert.
+Attempts to save first.
+If a duplicate violation happens, an update is performed instead.

 # Delete
 ```csharp